biostatShao/HERCULES/README.md

 Python owns configuration, orchestration, manifests, checkpoints, and external process handling.
 R is used only for the final validated ensemble procedure.

-## Scientific validation status

-The implementation is executable end to end on the validated Linux platform.
-The clean package passed 48 automated tests.
-Quantitative and binary examples completed from an isolated installation.
-A table-by-table comparison against the pre-unification deterministic reference run covered M1 and M2 selected and grid scores, M3 scores, posterior tables, ensemble inputs, predictions, and metrics; every compared numeric value had a maximum absolute difference of `0.0`.

-The quantitative example completed in 35.76 seconds with 247,732 KiB peak resident memory and produced R2 = 0.019599803263548.
-The binary example completed in 26.39 seconds with 216,956 KiB peak resident memory and produced AUC = 0.683862433862434.
-These values validate packaging and deterministic execution, not scientific performance on real data.

-One historical M3 comparison passed at `rtol=1e-8, atol=1e-10`.
-Historical M1
-and M2 replays retained exact schemas and SNP order but did not pass the predefined float32 tolerance.
-Raw annotation-to-per-SNP preprocessing remains an upstream input-preparation responsibility.

-Therefore:

-> The refactor was designed to preserve the identified scientific defaults,
-> but full scientific equivalence has not yet been demonstrated.

-See [VALIDATION.md](VALIDATION.md) for the executed checks and their limits.

 ## License and attribution

 HERCULES is distributed under the MIT License.
 Required upstream copyright and